-- Move the tiller handle fully to the left and right to make sure operation is smooth. - Turn the throttle grip from the fully closed to the fully open position.
-Make sure that it turns smoothly and that it completely returns to the fully closed position. - Look for loose or damaged connections of the throttle and shift cables.
+- Move the tiller handle fully to the left and right to check that operation is smooth. - Turn the throttle grip from the fully closed position to the fully open position.
+Check that the throttle grip turns smoothly and that it completely returns to the fully closed position. - Check the throttle cable and throttle link for loose or damaged connections.